QUALITY DECLARATION SUMMARY

 • Main Features, which contains key figures commentary;

-• Time Series Spreadsheets for Australia and the states and territories, by single year of age and sex, for the 3 main projection series (Series A, B and C);
+• Time Series Spreadsheets for Australia and the states and territories, by single year of age and sex, for the 3 selected projection series (Series A, B and C);

-• Data cubes (in SuperTABLE format or ABS.Stat format) containing population projections for Australia, the states, territories, capital cities and balances of state, by single year of age and sex, for all projection series; and
+• Data cubes (in ABS.Stat format) containing population projections for Australia, the states, territories, capital cities and rest of state, by single year of age and sex, for all projection series; and

 • Two data cubes (in Microsoft Excel format).
-The first data cube contains population projections, components of change and summary statistics for Australia, the states, territories, capital cities and balances of state, for the 3 main projection series (Series A, B and C).
+The first data cube contains population projections, components of change and summary statistics for Australia, the states, territories, capital cities and rest of state, for the three selected projection series (Series A, B and C).
 The second data cube contains projection assumptions.

 If the information you require is not available as a standard product, then ABS Consultancy Services can help you with customised services to suit your needs.
 For inquiries contact the National Information and Referral Service on 1300 135 070 or email email@example.com.